 The studio is in Montrose.
 Haven’t heard of Montrose?
 Most people have not but Hollywood has.
 Many movie studios have filmed famous movies and TV shows on the street where The Light Committee is located.
 Montrose is in the Glendale area.
 It is roughly 12 miles East of the San Fernando Valley, or North Hollywood, and around 12 miles north of downtown Los Angeles.

-Deciding which session is best for you depends on where you are in your career.
+Deciding which session is best for you might depend on where you are in your career.
 If you are just getting started and will be looking for agent representation, perhaps just a couple of looks is good enough.
 Then, after getting representation you can discuss your headshot options with your agent.
 After all, they are likely to have input on what types of looks and how many they want from you.

 In general, having more is better than having too few.

-In most cases, those looking to get the best headshots in Los Angeles will want to cover at least one commercial look and one theatrical look.
+In most cases, those looking to get the best actor headshots in Los Angeles will want to cover at least one commercial look and one theatrical look.
 If you are just getting started and are not familiar with these looks, there are links at the bottom of this page to go over it.

 How many of each depends on factors like how many headshots you already have that you can use, what your agent or manager needs, and so on.
 Some actors opt just for commercial or just theatrical looks.
 It is important to know your goals ahead of time or discuss your goals with your agent or manager to ensure you get the headshots for the roles you want to target or that are ideal for you.

 This is more personal opinion or preference.
 So, The Light Committee recommends studio headshots primarily.
 But outdoors should also be strongly considered.
 The primary reason for preferring studio is because a photographer that knows what they are doing has full control of light output.
-Outdoors, you are at the mercy of the sun – is it too bright, too late in the day and too dark, is it cloudy, is it windy, and so on.
+Outdoors, you are at the mercy of the sun and wind – is it too bright, too late in the day and too dark, is it cloudy, is it windy, and so on.